TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 - Internet related errors now occur silently when connectivity is unavailable
 - The setup wizard was improved for clearer step by step guidance
 - TotK Optimizer "Enable" button is now replaced with an ON/OFF toggle
-- Sub-files in SARC archives are now merged with other modded files that have the same canonical path
+- Sub-files in SARC archives are merged with other files that have the same canonical path
 - RecipeArray now uses direct index merging (*)
-- English is now used as the default language if the selected target language is not found in the mod files
+- English is now used as the default language if the selected target language is not found in the mod
 - Simplified Chinese and Traditional Chinese translations have been added thanks to carbonatedtea
 - Added support for Brazilian Portuguese / USpt (only works with TotK 1.4.0 and higher)
 - In manual mode on the setup window, you can now simply input the name of the emulator - making sure it runs in the background will help with detecting all folder paths automatically